Kenjiro Tsuda: Personal life

 Tsuda married a woman he encountered around when he was starting out as a stage actor, who he mentioned in his Instagram announcement to not be a celebrity, and they have two children.
 By not officially announcing his marriage, Tsuda thought that he could protect his family.
-Another reason for this approach is the large appeal that his favourite actors have carried as figures who have not displayed their private lives, and he had thoughts of wanting to become an expressive person like that.
+Another reason for this approach is the large appeal that his favorite actors have carried as figures who have not displayed their private lives, and he had thoughts of wanting to become an expressive person like that.
 He never made his marriage public; however, in July 2020, he received notice that a news story about his marriage had been published in one section of the weekly magazine Shūkanshi and decided to bring these facts to light via his Instagram.